TankerHQ/spec/concepts.md

  <dd>Used to encrypt the user keys</dd>

  <dt>Device Signature Key Pair (DSK)</dt>
- <dd>Used when the users signs a block - like the addition of a new device</dd>
+ <dd>Used when the user signs a block - like the addition of a new device</dd>

  <dt>Group Encryption Key Pair (GEK)</dt>
  <dd>Used when sharing data securely within a group</dd>